 Tuition fees and related charges are due in full on or before matriculation at the start of the academic session and each new session thereafter.
+Students who are personally liable to pay any part of their fees may be permitted to arrange to pay these under the University's instalment scheme.

 Guidance on paying fees as part of the matriculation process.